wlandau/parallelRemake/README.md

 # Drake, the successor to parallelRemake

-[Drake](https://github.com/wlandau-lilly/drake) is a newer, standalone, [CRAN-published](https://CRAN.R-project.org/package=drake) build system.
-It has the convenience of remakeGenerator, the reproducibility of remake, and several built-in forms of parallel computing, even ones not available in parallelRemake.
+[Drake](https://github.com/wlandau-lilly/drake) is a newer, standalone, [CRAN-published](https://CRAN.R-project.org/package=drake) [Make](https://www.gnu.org/software/make/)-like build system.
+It has the convenience of [remakeGenerator](https://github.com/wlandau/remakeGenerator), the reproducibility of [remake](https://github.com/richfitz/remake), and more extensive parallel computing than [parallelRemake](https://github.com/wlandau/parallelRemake).

 # parallelRemake